ravila4/mychem.info/docs/doc/chem_query_service.rst

 q
 """
-    Required, multiple query terms seperated by comma (also support "+" or white space), but no wildcard, e.g., 'q=rs58991260,rs2500'
+    Required, multiple query terms seperated by comma (also support "+" or white space), but no wildcard, e.g., 'q=SDUQYLNIPVEERB-QPPQHZFASA-N,SESFRYSPDFLNCH-UHFFFAOYSA-N'

 scopes
 """"""
-    Optional, specify one or more fields (separated by comma) as the search "scopes", e.g., "scopes=dbsnp.rsid", "scopes=dbsnp.rsid,dbnsfp.genename".
+    Optional, specify one or more fields (separated by comma) as the search "scopes", e.g., "scopes=drugbank".
 The available "fields" can be passed to "**scopes**" parameter are
     :ref:`listed here <available_fields>`.
 Default:

 fields
 """"""
     Optional, a comma-separated string to limit the fields returned from the matching chem hits.
 The supported field names can be found from any chemical object.
-Note that it supports dot notation, and wildcards as well, e.g., you can pass "dbnsfp", "dbnsfp.genename", or "dbnsfp.aa.*".
+Note that it supports dot notation, and wildcards as well, e.g., you can pass "drugbank", "drugbank.name", or "dbnsfp.products.*".
 If "fields=all", all available fields will be returned.
 Default: "all".

 email
 """"""